 Moreover, confrontational-physical strategies claim cooperation, particularly with respect to targeted audiences that matter to their power base.
 The latter usually matter domestically to whip up nationalism and abroad to create divisiveness.
 The results are: invasions and ethnic cleansing protect Russian and Chinese identity; energy and trade cutoffs to incentivize agreement with prices or policies; cyber theft and disruption shamelessly deflected by deceitful promises of enforcement; assassinations flatly denied and follow-on sanctions decried as unjust.

-The use of cooperative-psychological strategies complement these claims, and are the subject of our next Paper.
+The use of cooperative-confrontational-psychological strategies complement these claims, and are the subject of the next Paper in this series.